 d8 v vnc -n default win-vm

-5. After the installation is complete, shut down the virtual machine.
+5. After the installation is complete, restart the virtual machine.

 d8 v vnc -n default win-vm